domkirby/ATSlack-Notify/README.md

 # ATSlack-Notify
 ATSlack Ticket Notifications (Sends New Ticket Notifications to Slack).
 I have limited knowledge of writing these things, this is just about as far as I can take it.
 Hopefully someone else can add fancy stuff like slash commands!
 I am working on a few improvements, including a /ataccept command to accept the ticket.
 However I also have to work so I don't know when that will be ready :).

+##NOTE
+This Dev branch contains functions and features currently not working.
+Please download the master branch.

 ##Requirements
 You'll need a server (Linux is ideal) with PHP and PHP-SOAP client and MySQL/MariaDB.
 Many shared web hosts offer this.
 When I was building and testing it, I was doing so on PHP7 on a Plesk / CentOS web server. *SSL is also required.
 The task will FAIL if you do not place this on an SSL host* Here is an example of that the notification looks like: https://i.imgur.com/9rLqz0N.png